bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Character/STRSM_OCL_Character-Approach.md

 Use the Character **[[STRSM_OCL_Character-Approach#Oracle Character First Look {1-2}|First Look]]** and **[[STRSM_OCL_Character-Approach#Oracle Character Initial Disposition|Initial Disposition]]** oracles to get the first impression of an NPC when they first meet your character.

 ## Oracle: Character First Look {1-2}
-This oracle can be used to replace the one provided on [[OCL_Character-Approach#Oracle Character First Look|Character First Look Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Character-Approach#Oracle Character First Look|Character First Look Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > The first characteristic you notice about this person. ^guidance-STRSM-OCL-OclCharacterFirstLook